gdubw/gng/README.md

 Just type 'gng' whenever you need to type `gradle`, then your life will be easier.

 If you don't have any Gradle distribution, please don't worry. just type `gng --bootstrap`.
 It will create a Gradle wrapper in your current working directory.
-By default, `gng` installs Gradle wrapper with version `4.8.1`.
+By default, `gng` installs Gradle wrapper with the latest version of Gradle.

-You can also use `gng --bootstrap [version]` to install whatever Gradle version you like. `gng --bootstrap latest` will install Gradle Wrapper with the latest Gradle version.